 Please mind that your body might need some time to adapt to a new environment just the same as your mind.
-Chemical composition of air and water, climate and food in St. Petersburg are very different from your country.
-Do not panic if you feel weak, have moderate headaches or intestinal disturbances during your first days or even weeks in new country.
+The chemical composition of air and water, climate and food in St. Petersburg are very different from your country.
+Do not panic if you feel weak, have moderate headaches or intestinal disturbances during your first days or even weeks in a new country.

 Focus on eating simple foods, drink more water and give yourself enough time to sleep well.
 However, if those symptoms are lasting for longer or deteriorate over time, do not hesitate to ask for help.